 SBI Contrarian Fund follows a different investing principle, whereby it invests in stocks that have lost favor, though they are fundamentally sound.

-It's top holding are SBI, HDFC Bank, Divis Labs, Elgi Equipment, Reliance Industries and HCL Technologies.
+It's top holdings are SBI, HDFC Bank, Divis Labs, Elgi Equipment, Reliance Industries and HCL Technologies.

 SBI Magnum Midcap Fund

 Being in the midcap space, it is best for investors who are willing to take a risk.
-The fund has generated a return of 10.50 per cent in the last one year.
-The growth scheme has an NAV of Rs 76.42, while the dividend plan of Rs 32.92.
+The fund has generated a more subdued return of 9.57 per cent in the last one year.
+The growth scheme has an NAV of Rs 79.82, while the dividend plan of Rs 34.41.

 The portfolio of the fund includes stocks like Carborundum, Strides Shasun, Manpasand Beverages, Ramco Cements.